hcorrada/networks-across-scales/jekyll-site/homeworks/homework_1.md

 Also see Chapter 9 of the tutorial for more info on how to obtain DNA sequences from NCBI.

-**Step 2.** Write a script to plot the skew diagram for *Campylobacter jejuni*.
+**Step 2.
+(15 pts)** Write a script to plot the skew diagram for *Campylobacter jejuni*.
+One easy way of plotting is using pylab and IPython.
 If you start IPython as follows:

 {% highlight bash %}
 ipython --pylab=auto